Written byConnie Yang

 The files stored in iCloud will sync to iCloud Drive automatically.
 Therefore, if the files cannot save to iCloud, consequently they won't sync to iCloud Drive either.

-And the possible cause why iCloud fails to back up data on your Mac is lacking storage space.
+And the possible cause why iCloud fails to back up data on your Mac is lacking storage space and it may also cause photos on Mac not syncing to iCloud.
 In that case, you need to open iCloud in System Preferences to check if the iCloud storage space is insufficient.
 You can click the Manage button beside the iCloud Storage bar to free up more space.

 Moreover, the files stored in iCloud Drive are saved on your Mac hard drive.
 Thus, when you almost run out of disk space, iCloud Drive won't sync data either.
-You can clean up the junk files on your Mac to release more space.
+You can free up iCloud storage space to make it run or clean up the junk files on your Mac to release more space.

 Check if you've signed in to the same iCloud account on all devices